VitroidFPV/vitroidfpv.com/modules/articles/guides-getting-into-fpv.md

   As is with buying a car, a PC, a phone, or any other electronic device, you should know what you're buying, and what the basic names and terms mean.

   Watch build guides (ideally not ones that are over 2 years old if you're looking for parts recommendations as well), setup tutorials, and reviews to get an idea of what you need/want to buy.

+  You should also get at least 10h of sim time to see what kind of flight style you may prefer, to practice before flying in real life, and to see if FPV is even something you'd enjoy

   If you're unsure about your findings, don't know what something means, or just want opinions, it's fine to ask.
 That leads us to...

   ## Asking for help